CoIRL-AD: Collaborative-Competitive Imitation-Reinforcement Learning in Latent World Models for Autonomous Driving: Related Work

 \subsection{RL in Autonomous Driving}

-Reinforcement learning plays an important role in autonomous driving.
-Roach \citep{roach} trained an RL expert to map BEV input to actions, subsequently served as teacher for the student model.
-VLM-RL \citep{vlm-rl} leveraged a Vision-Language-Model (VLM) to generate rewards signals for RL.
-Think2Drive \citep{Think2Drive} integrated DreamV3 to train an expert model, becoming the first agent to finish CARLA v2.
-AdaWM \citep{wang2025adawm} analyzed performance degradation of driving agents, proposing a strategy that selectively updates actor or world model.
-Imagine2Drive \citep{garg2025imagine2driveleveraginghighfidelityworld} proposed a novel framework by integrating a video world model \citep{gao2024vista} with a diffusion-based policy, achieving impressive performance in the CARLA.
-Our fully end-to-end model conducts RL in the latent space with a world model and integrates with IL to achieve more stable training.
+Reinforcement learning has been widely studied in autonomous driving.
+Roach \citep{roach} trains an RL expert that maps BEV inputs to driving actions and subsequently uses it as a teacher for a student policy.
+VLM-RL \citep{vlm-rl} leverages a vision-language model (VLM) to generate reward signals for RL.
+Think2Drive \citep{Think2Drive} integrates DreamerV3 \citep{DreamerV3} to train an expert agent and achieves strong performance in CARLA.
+AdaWM \citep{wang2025adawm} analyzes performance degradation in driving agents and proposes to selectively update the actor or world model.
+Imagine2Drive \citep{Garg2024Imagine2DriveLH} combines a video world model \citep{gao2024vista} with a diffusion-based policy, achieving impressive performance in CARLA.
+Urban Driver \citep{urban-driver} constructs a differentiable simulator from perception outputs and high-definition maps to support efficient policy learning.
+Inspired by these approaches, we also perform RL with a learned world model.
+However, instead of relying on an external simulator such as CARLA, we train the world model directly from offline real-world driving data, avoiding simulator-specific assumptions and reducing the sim-to-real gap.
+Moreover, we integrate model-based RL with imitation learning to improve training stability and data efficiency in offline E2E autonomous driving.